 Born and raised on the north shore of Maui, Jacob comes from a family lineage of attorneys.
 Son of renowned trial attorney Philip Lowenthal, Jacob has dedicated his practice to vigorously representing his clients while ensuring strict adherence to the Rules of Professional Conduct.

 Jacob is the former President of the Maui County Bar Association.
-He has successfully argued in front of the Hawaii Supreme Court, heralding a significant ruling regarding Hawaii citizen's First Amendment right to film police while they conduct traffic stops in public.
+He has successfully argued in front of the Hawaii Supreme Court, securing Hawaii citizens' right to film police while they conduct traffic stops in public.